Subscribe to Money & Life

 We will protect personal information from misuse and loss, and destroy or permanently de-identify personal information we no longer need.

-This part specifically relates to articles, blogs and any other information published online by the FPA and/or FPA Members and our service providers (on the Money & Life website or otherwise).
-The FPA, Members, consumers and Individuals (including you) must adhere to this Statement, the FPA online Terms and Conditions and any other relevant policy, statement or document, when making use of online publications and resources.
+This part specifically relates to articles, blogs and any other information published online by the FPA and/or FPA Members.
+The FPA, Members and Individuals (including you) must adhere to this Statement, the FPA online Terms and Conditions and any other relevant policy, statement or document, when making use of online publications and resources.
 Where possible, the FPA will make use of pseudonyms when publishing articles, blogs and any other online material (save for the records of any disciplinary proceedings against members).

 A cookie is a small file which remains on your computer and contains information enabling our website to recognise your browser.

-When you visit the Money & Life website, details may be recorded about your visit, such as time and date, your server address, pages accessed, time spent and type of browser.
+When you visit our website, details may be recorded about your visit, such as time and date, your server address, pages accessed, time spent and type of browser.

 We may track ‘opens’ and ‘clicks’ via a tracking pixel to see who opens our email communication and whether they click on the links contained in the email.
 This information is used to help us deliver relevant messaging.
 If this is something you do not wish to occur, please contact our Privacy Officer using the contact details below.